wp-plugins/reorder-gallery/readme.txt

 Tested up to: 2.5.2
 Stable tag: 1.0.0

 Allows you to reorder your gallery images with the ease of drag and drop.
+Resquires PHP5.

 == Description ==